Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Data and methodology

 In \citet{Dantas2022}, we analysed a subset of stars selected from our main sample, focusing only on those with the six highest \ali\ values and super-solar \feh.
-The focus on stars with the highest \ali\ values in that work was motivated by the goal of using stars representative of the interstellar medium (ISM) abundance.
+The focus on stars with the highest \ali\ values in that work was motivated by the goal of using stars representative of the ISM abundance.
 However, this is not the case in the current study.
-Here, we explore the differences and similarities among groups of stars stratified by both metallicity and motion, without limiting the analysis to stars with high \ali\ values.
-Therefore, the current study examines the entire sample, encompassing stars with a wide range of metallicities, from metal-poor to super-metal-rich.
+Here, we explored the differences and similarities among groups of stars stratified by both metallicity and motion, without limiting the analysis to stars with high \ali\ values.
+Therefore, in the current study, we examined the entire sample, encompassing stars with a wide range of metallicities, from metal-poor to super-metal-rich.

-The detailed description and justification of the survival analysis model are deferred to Sect. \ref{subsubsec:adopted_model}, rather than being introduced in this Section.
-This structure ensures the model’s parametrisation and assumptions are contextualised alongside later empirical findings, as they are informed by insights and discussions developed throughout this manuscript.
+The detailed description and justification of the survival analysis model are deferred to Sect. \ref{subsubsec:adopted_model}, rather than being introduced in this section.
+This structure ensures that the model’s parametrisation and assumptions are contextualised alongside later empirical findings, as they are informed by insights and discussions developed throughout this manuscript.